78 Dalhousie Street, Haberfield, NSW

 โ†’ This transformation project was underpinned by a 35-year sublease, ensuring future generations can enjoy this landmark for years to come.

-Bio Sustainability Hub at The University of Queensland
+Bio Sustainability Hub at The University of Queensland, QLD

 Architect